ConnectBox/connectbox-pi/docs/development.md

 # Developing the ConnectBox software

-If you're developing the interface, it's often faster to do development on a virtual machine and do final validation against a Raspberry Pi.
+If you're developing the interface, it's often faster to do development on a virtual machine and do final validation against a real device (Raspberry Pi/Orange Pi Zero/Pine64).
 If you want to do this, a `Vagrantfile` exists to allow [Vagrant](https://www.vagrantup.com) to automatically provision a virtual machine (running Debian Jessie) that behaves like a ConnectBox in all areas except the provision of a wireless network.
-It's also easy to develop against a Raspberry Pi.
+It's also easy to directly develop against a device, but it's often a little slower because of the limited resources on the device itself.

 ## Get Ansible

-Whether you're using Vagrant or developing directly against a Raspberry Pi, you'll need Ansible to perform the setup, so follow the _Get Ansible_ instructions in the [deployment.md](deployment.md) documentation.
+Whether you're using Vagrant or developing directly against a device, you'll need Ansible to perform the setup, so follow the _Get Ansible_ instructions in the [deployment.md](deployment.md) documentation.

 ## Developing against a VM